kyma-project/kyma/resources/README.md

 ## Development

 Every component, test, or tool in the `kyma` repository contains a Makefile.
 A Makefile is used to build an image of a given component and to push it to the external repository.
-Every time you create a new component, ensure that its Makefile contains a path to the `values.yaml` file which informs about the actual component image version used in Kyma.
+Every time you create a new component, test, or tool, ensure that its Makefile contains a path to the `values.yaml` file which informs about the actual image version used in Kyma.
 To do so, add this entry to the Makefile:

 ```